b-tocs/csf_dpp/README.md

 podman ps
 ```

- A portainer instance should be runnung now.
+ A portainer instance should be running now.

+### 1.8 Check Portainer

+- Open https://<yourip>:9443 with a browser
+- Confirm unsecure connection

 ### 2. Portainer